• Skip to primary navigation

 Description

-This easy baked banana donuts recipe is made with cassava flour and almond butter, sweetened with maple syrup and baked in a silicone donut pan.
-These healthy donuts are Paleo and Vegan friendly.
+This gluten free banana donuts recipe is made with cassava flour and almond butter, sweetened with maple syrup and baked in a silicone donut pan.
+These healthy donuts are egg free, yeast free, paleo and vegan friendly.

 Ingredients